 Once it’s installed, tap ‘Join Now’ to open a new account.
 You can create a new username and password or log in using your Google or Facebook accounts.

-In order to comply with UK financial regulations, eToro asks you to verify your identity as part of the sign-up process.
+In order to comply with UK financial regulations, you need to verify your identity as part of the sign-up process.
 Take a photo of your passport or driver’s license and upload it through the app.
 You’ll also need a photo of a recent utility bill or financial statement showing your address.

 On this screen, enter the amount you want to invest in Ford stock.
 You can choose to set a stop-loss price or take profit price for your trade as well.
 If you’re trading CFDs, select whether to apply leverage up to 5:1.